 The breathability will be especially beneficial once your little one begins rolling over.
 As the material is breathable, the risk of suffocation is significantly reduced.
 It’s breathability also helps your baby sleep more comfortably, since they will not be sweating through the night.
 With your peace of mind and your little one’s comfort, everyone will get a better night of sleep.

 While this is not an organic mattress, the materials used are free of harmful chemicals that could harm your baby.
 It is GreenGuard Gold Certified, which means it is approved for use by individuals like children and the elderly, who may have sensitive respiratory systems.
 It has low VOC (volatile organic compound) emissions and does not contain allergens, glue, latex, springs, and foam.
-The mattress is also 100% recyclable, though it will be many years before you consider getting rid of it.
+The best baby mattress is also 100% recyclable, though it will be many years before you consider getting rid of it.

 Despite the lack of chemicals, however, the mattress does have an odor straight from the box.
 You may want to air it out for a while before allowing your little one to use it for the first time.